Slow Fashion: Concept & Meaning

 What is Slow Fashion ?

 The term “slow fashion” was coined in 2007 by Kate Fletcher in an article published in The Ecologist, where she compared the eco / sustainable / ethical fashion industry to the slow food movement.
-Slow Fashion developed as a natural reaction to fast fashion: where trends change every season, clothing and accessories are affordable but low quality and end up in the trash in no time.
+It developed as a natural reaction to fast fashion: where trends change every season, clothing and accessories are affordable but low quality and end up in the trash in no time.

 In fast fashion the cost of garments is so low, consumers are tempted into purchasing new clothes with each new trend, meanwhile, their old, unwanted clothes are discarded.